-For 2015, I won the RTDNA data storytelling award for Ontario, and was shortlisted for the same regional award for the Prairies.
+For 2015, I won the RTDNA data storytelling award for Ontario, and was shortlisted for the same award for the Prairies.

 For 2017, I was shortlisted for the RTDNA data storytelling award for Ontario for one story, and won the RTDNA network award (with some help from Fred Vallance-Jones’s students at King’s) for another.